-The consumption of alcohol is forbidden for all pupils in Years 9-11 when on the school site, on a school trip and any other occasions detailed as within the scope of this policy.
+The consumption of alcohol is forbidden for all students in Years 7-11 when on the school site, on a school trip and any other occasions detailed as within the scope of this policy.
 There are significant sanctions for bringing drink into Houses or consuming alcohol at any other times than those allowed for Sixth Form students.
-Sixth Form pupils are allowed to consume limited drink, with food served, in specified locations and at specified times only (as detailed below).
-The school takes the view that this is part of an educative process encouraging pupils to be responsible for themselves and others by drinking in moderation and in a controlled way.
+Sixth Form students are allowed to consume limited drink, with food served, in specified locations and at specified times only (as detailed below).
+The School takes the view that this is part of an educative process encouraging students to be responsible for themselves and others by drinking in moderation and in a controlled way.

-The School does not allow Sixth Form pupils to possess or consume alcohol on site, on a school trip and any other occasions detailed as within the scope of this policy without permission/supervision of a member of staff.
+The School does not allow Sixth Form students to possess or consume alcohol on site, on a school trip and any other occasions detailed as within the scope of this policy without permission / supervision of a member of staff.